Dr. Susanne Woods

 Vice Chair – Investment

 Keys resident since 2008.
 Retired senior executive of program operations for NBC-Comcast, overseeing administrative, financial, managerial and logistical operations for the television network as well as NBC News and Sports.
-Served on boards for community cable commissions in NY‘s Hudson Valley, Advisory Board for The Clockwork Theatre Company in New York, Treasurer of 35 Sutton Owner’s Corporation.
+Served on boards for community cable commissions in NY‘s Hudson Valley, Advisory Board for The Clockwork Theatre Company in New York, President of the Board of 35 Sutton Owner’s Corporation.
 Degree in Business Administration, Farleigh Dickinson University.
-Enjoys international travel, gardening, arts and culture, home improvement projects.
+Enjoys international travel, gardening, arts and culture, home design projects.

 Vice Chair – Development